 2004 – today

 The primary color is red, symbolizing passion, energy, and appetite.
 The logo within the red oval draws attention and enhances associations with the product’s flavor and aroma.
 A swirl of smooth beige and yellow lines surrounds the vibrant red oval.
 These lines mimic the shape of twisted chips, emphasizing the product’s corn origin and signature crunch.
-The swirling lines’ visual dynamism suggests motion and speed, making the brand appear more lively and youthful.
+The swirling lines’ visual dynamism suggests motion and speed, making the brand appear livelier and more youthful.